As a Pension Embraces Bitcoin, Hope Grows for Cryptocurrency's Long-Term Prospects Even Among Conservative Pros

 - Roughly 500 institutional investors revealed allocations into the spot bitcoin ETFs in the first quarter.

-- These included institutions of all sorts, with institutional advisors making up 60% of holders and hedge funds roughly 25%, an outcome that isn't normally the case after only a few months after the launch of a new ETF, an expert says.
+- These included institutions of all sorts, with institutional advisers making up 60% of holders and hedge funds roughly 25%, an outcome that isn't normally the case after only a few months following the launch of a new ETF, an expert says.

-- One surprising investment came from the State of Wisconsin, which allocated $160 million into the funds, and could spur more interest from pension funds in the future.
+- One surprising investment came from the state of Wisconsin, which allocated $160 million into the funds, and could spur more interest from pension funds in the future.

 Spot bitcoin (BTC) exchange-traded funds debuted with a giant splash in January, quickly attracting billions of dollars of investment.
 But who was buying them and why have inflows stalled in recent weeks?
 Was it a fad that fizzled?